cromlish4/BearReps/README.md

 Current Errors
 --------------

-Card Dupe when Getting a set.
-Not Dupe doesn't display correctly.
-L

-New Cards aren't toggleable
+New Cards aren't toggleable.
+After Set or Card Extention?

 TODO: I will add the rest of the features once implemented, so that I can see them in action.